samim23/ConvAE/README.md

 * *RMSProp_decay*: Float repr. decay constant for RMS prop.
 * *minsq_RMSProp*: Floar repr. constant for RMS prop denominator.

-An example of training parameters is as follows
+An example of parameters is as follows

 	{
 		'epochs': 50,